-It is the responsibility of each employee to properly complete a timesheet recording the time that the employee worked during every payroll period and to sign each time sheet.
+It is the responsibility of each employee to properly complete a timesheet recording the time that the employee worked during every payroll period and to sign each time sheet by electronically verifying and submitting by the Monday morning of a payroll week.
+If for any reason the employee is unable to use the electronic timesheet verification the supervisor may print a timesheet and have the employee sign at the earliest opportunity.
+All paper timesheets must be turned in to the HR office to place in the permanent file of the employee.
 By signing the timesheet, each employee is verifying its accuracy.
 Signed and completed timesheets must be turned in the Monday morning following the end of the pay period to their supervisors for signatures.
 The supervisors shall forward the same to the treasurer's office in a timely manner to ensure that proper records are kept as to vacations, sick leave, hours worked, and overtime accrued and taken.